Cazzi Opeia

-Moa Anna Maria Carlebecker (born 10 November 1988), better known by her stage name Cazzi Opeia, is a Swedish DJ, singer and songwriter.
+Moa Anna Maria Carlebecker (born 10 November 1988), better known by her stage name Cazzi Opeia (/sv/), is a Swedish DJ, singer and songwriter.

 Life and career

 1988–2010: Early life and beginnings

 Moa Anna Carlebecker was born in Jönköping County, located in southern Sweden, and grew up traveling around Europe and in the US with her family.
 She is a cousin of presenter Gry Forssell.
 Her stage name, Cazzi Opeia, is inspired by the star constellation Cassiopeia.

 She took part in the sixth season of Idol in 2009.
 She reached the semi-finals where she was beaten by Mariette Hansson and Erika Selin.

 2011–2015: Music career

 She was discovered by the producer Billy Mann and the record company Macho Records, who previously worked with Pink, Cher, and Jessica Simpson.
 Her first single "I Belong to You" became a hit when the artist DJ Tiësto included a remix in his Club Life record, making Cazzi Opeia a name globally.
 She has also been praised for her style and music by celebrity blogger Perez Hilton in connection with her dubstep cover of Lady Gaga's hit song "Judas".